sbansal6/alpaca-mcp-server/README.md

 - **Asset Search**
   - Query details for stocks and other Alpaca-supported assets

-## Prerequisites
+## 0. Prerequisites

 - Python 3.10+
-- Github account
+- GitHub account
 - Alpaca API keys (with paper or live trading access)
 - Claude for Desktop or another compatible MCP client

-## Installation
+## 1. Installation

-1. Clone the repository and move to the repository:
+1. Clone the repository and navigate to the directory:
    ```bash
    git clone https://github.com/alpacahq/alpaca-mcp-server.git
    cd alpaca-mcp-server